MP Estate Planning UK

 estate planning elements

-By incorporating trusts, power of attorney, and healthcare directives into your estate plan, you can ensure that your assets are protected, and your wishes are respected.
-This comprehensive approach provides peace of mind for you and your loved ones.
+By incorporating trusts, Lasting Powers of Attorney, and advance decisions to refuse treatment into your estate plan, you can ensure that your assets are protected and your wishes are respected — both during your lifetime and after your death.
+This comprehensive approach provides genuine peace of mind for you and your loved ones.

 The Limitations of a Will

-While a will is an essential document, it has significant limitations that can impact the distribution of your estate.
-A will alone cannot address all aspects of estate planning, leaving potential gaps in your overall strategy.
+While a will is an essential document, it has significant limitations that can impact the distribution and protection of your estate.
+A will alone cannot address the many threats your family may face — and understanding these gaps is the first step to filling them.

 Probate Process and Delays

 One of the primary limitations of a will is the probate process.
-Probate is the legal process by which a court validates a will and oversees the distribution of the deceased’s assets.
-This process can be lengthy and costly, often causing delays in the distribution of your estate.
+Probate is the legal process by which the Probate Registry validates a will and grants the executors authority to deal with the deceased’s assets.
+During this process — which typically takes 3-12 months, and longer if property needs to be sold — all sole-name assets are frozen.
+Bank accounts, investment accounts, and property cannot be accessed by your family until the Grant of Probate is issued.

 probate process